corcor27/Introduction_to_R/setup.md

 ## Setup

-Setup was completed through worksheet prior to course commencement.
+Setup was completed through [this worksheet](../fig/introtoR.pdf) prior to course commencement.